IndigenousEngineering/how-tos/README.md

 # how-tos
-a repo for notebooks that explain basic machine learning concepts.
+a repo for notebooks that demonstrate basic machine learning concepts.